-These are all the entry requirements to the Galapagos Islands (updated 2020) so you can star your vacation without any stress.
+These are all the entry requirements to the Galapagos Islands so you can start your travel without stress.

 In order to access the Galapagos Islands a visa is NOT necessary, unless you are from to a very small list of countries that require an ecuadorian visa.
 If your country is not listed, you’ll only need your passport but it must be valid for at least six months from the date of your entry.
 Therefore, it is important for you to verify that your passport is not about to expire before traveling to the Galapagos islands.

 This form is very similar to the one requested at the entrance of other countries, but this on is necessary to obtain your transit control card, which is mandatory in order to travel to the Galapagos.
 It asks for the reason for the trip, length of stay and where you are going to stay.
 To avoid unnecessary waiting, you can complete the form through the following link: https://siiws.gobiernogalapagos.gob.ec/siicgg_web/